Ronan Keating: Awards

 Over the years he has won Smash Hits Best Solo Male.
 He was given a tree in London's Hyde Park for performing for The Prince's Trust.
 He also has a World Music Award for the best-selling Irish artist.

+In 2024, he received an Europäische Kulturpräis for his charity work.

 Other work

 Presenting

 On 3 May 1997, Keating presented the Eurovision Song Contest along with Carrie Crowley.
 He presented the MTV Europe Music Awards in 1997 and 1999, and co-presented the MTV Asia Awards in 2002 with Mandy Moore.
 He also hosted Miss World 1998.
 That same year, Keating co-hosted the Royal Variety Performance alongside Ulrika Jonsson at the Lyceum Theatre in London.

 In 1999, Keating presented all nine episodes of the BBC1 talent show Get Your Act Together.

 On 20 April 2009, Keating guest co-hosted The Morning Show in Australia alongside Kylie Gillies, while the show's regular male co-host Larry Emdur was on holiday.

 In addition, he has stood in for Steve Wright on his Sunday Love Songs on BBC Radio 2.
-He currently presents a Sunday request show on Magic 105.4 FM.
+He presented a Sunday request show on Magic 105.4 FM.

 In a section for the Jeremy Clarkson 2009 DVD Duel, Keating was invited to take part in an off-road race to find "the fastest off-road celebrity", along with newsreader Kate Silverton, Rugby player Matt Dawson, and Clarkson.
 He came third overall, after being forced to abandon the car with only 20 seconds left to complete the course to disarm the on-board time bomb.